-Certain operations described herein, including the test mining at Bonanza Ledge II, processing of the stockpile at the Sapuchi mine, and ongoing test mining being carried out by the current owners of the Trixie mine, have been operated without the benefit of a feasibility study including mineral reserves, demonstrating economic and technical viability (and in the case of Sapuchi and Trixie without the benefit of a technical report demonstrating the existence of a mineral resource), and, as a result there may be increased uncertainty of achieving any particular level of recovery of material or the cost of such recovery.
+Certain operations described herein, including the test mining at Bonanza Ledge II, processing of the stockpile at Sapuchi Minera, and test mining at the Trixie test mine, have been operated without the benefit of a feasibility study including mineral reserves, demonstrating economic and technical viability and, as a result there may be increased uncertainty of achieving any particular level of recovery of material or the cost of such recovery.
 Historically, such projects have a much higher risk of economic and technical failure.
+Small scale test-mining at Trixie was suspended in December 2022, if and when test mining re-commences, there is no guarantee that production will continue as anticipated or at all or that anticipated production costs will be achieved.
 There is no guarantee that commercial production will commence, continue as anticipated or at all or that anticipated production costs will be achieved.
 The failure to commence or continue production would have a material adverse impact on the Company's ability to generate revenue and cash flow to fund operations.
 Failure to achieve the anticipated production costs would have a material adverse impact on the Company's cash flow and potential profitability.
-In continuing current operations at Bonanza Ledge II, commencing processing at Sapuchi, and, if applicable, continuing operations at the Trixie mine, as contemplated, the Company will not be basing its decision to continue such operations on a feasibility study of mineral reserves demonstrating economic and technical viability (and in the case of Sapuchi and Trixie without the benefit of a technical report demonstrating the existence of a mineral resource).
+In continuing current operations at Bonanza Ledge II, processing at Sapuchi, and, at the Trixie test mine, as contemplated, the Company will not be basing its decision to continue such operations on a feasibility study of mineral reserves demonstrating economic and technical viability (and in the case of Trixie without the benefit of a technical report demonstrating the existence of a mineral resource).